PSALM 111

 PSALM 132

-11. YHWH has sworn in truth to David; He will not turn from it: [some] from the fruit of your body will I set upon your throne.
+11. YHWH has sworn in truth to David; He will not turn from it: “[Some] from the fruit of the inner part of your body will I set upon a throne for you.

 PSALM 133